-- 6.1 General pre-commissioning checks relevant to safe operation consist of the following: - Ensure that no foreign bodies are present within the fan or casing. - Check electrical safety e.g. Insulation and earthing. - · Check guarding of system. - Check operation of Isolators/Controls. - Check fastenings for security. - 6.2 Other commissioning requirements are given in the relevant product documentation.
+- 6.1 General pre-commissioning checks relevant to safe operation consist of the following: Ensure that no foreign bodies are present within the fan or casing. - Ensure that no foreign bodies are present within the fan or casing.
+Check electrical safety e.g. Insulation and earthing. - Check guarding of system. - Check operation of Isolators/Controls - Check fastenings for security. - 6.2 Other commissioning requirements are given in the relevant product documentation.